leodido/go-conventionalcommits/README.md

 a blank line is mandatory to start the body part of the commit message!
 ```

-The input does not respect the conventional commit v1 specification.
+The input does not respect the Conventional Commits v1 specification because it lacks a blank line after the description (before the body).

-Anyways, if the parser you're using has the best effort mode enabled, you can still obtain some data since at least a valid type and description have been found!
+Anyways, if the parser you're using has the best effort mode enabled, you can still obtain some structured data since at least a valid type and description have been found!

 ```go
 res, err := parser.NewMachine(WithBestEffort()).Parse(i)
 ```

-The result will contain a `ConventionalCommit` struct instance with the `Type` and the `Description` fields populated.
+The result will contain a `ConventionalCommit` struct instance with the `Type` and the `Description` fields populated and ignore the rest after the error column.

 The parser will still return the error (with the position information), so that you can eventually use it.